saluja-ji/Golang-Projects/CRUD/README.md

 ## Sample Data

 The application starts with two sample movies:
-- "Pushpit the great" by John Doe
+- "The great" by John Doe
-- "The great economist Pushpit" by George Soros
+- "The great economist" by George Soros

 ## Personal Notes